 It is the County's intention to provide paid time off on the actual holiday.
-Employees who are required to work on a regularly scheduled holiday may, in lieu of holiday pay provided for in this Section, choose to take another day off within the same week with manger/supervisor approval and will receive the number of hours regularly scheduled for that day as holiday pay.
+However, the parties recognize that some positions must be staffed on holidays and that employees in these positions cannot be released from duty on those holidays.
+Employees who are required to work on a regularly scheduled holiday may, in lieu of holiday pay provided for in this Section, request choose to take another day off within the same week with manger/supervisor approval through the regular time off request process and will receive the number of hours regularly scheduled for that day as holiday pay.